Brazil postpones 2020 census to 2021 due to coronavirus outbreak

-RIO DE JANEIRO, March 17 (Reuters) - Brazil’s government statistics agency IBGE said on Tuesday it has postponed its 2020 census by one year on the grounds the coronavirus outbreak could risk the health of census-takers and the households they survey.
+RIO DE JANEIRO (Reuters) - Brazil’s government statistics agency IBGE said on Tuesday it has postponed its 2020 census by one year on the grounds the coronavirus outbreak could risk the health of census-takers and the households they survey.

 Around 180,000 census-takers were due to visit 71 million households across Brazil this year, with training courses due to begin in April, the IBGE said.
 The census was expected to cost 2.3 billion reais ($458.99 million).
 That money will now be reallocated to fight the coronavirus outbreak.